GoogleCloudDataproc/initialization-actions/drill/README.md

 `sudo -u drill /usr/lib/drill/bin/sqlline -u jdbc:drill:`

+If you prefer to run drill as your user, set `DRILL_LOG_DIR` to someplace you have permission to write to:

+`DRILL_LOG_DIR=~/logs /usr/lib/drill/bin/sqlline -u jdbc:drill:`

 You can find more information about using initialization actions with Dataproc in the [Dataproc documentation](https://cloud.google.com/dataproc/init-actions).

 ## Important notes
 * This script must be updated based on which Drill version you wish you install
 * This script must be updated based on your Cloud Dataproc cluster
 * Access to the Drill UI is possible via SSH forwarding to port 8047 on any drillbit, or with a [SOCKS proxy via SSH](https://cloud.google.com/solutions/connecting-securely#socks-proxy-over-ssh).